A reader, Mr G, asks:

 What if your debts aren’t statute barred?

 Not all old debts are statute barred.
-A debt is only statute barred if there was a period of more than 6 years during which you made no payments at all and did not acknowledge the debts in writing.
+A debt is only statute barred if there was a period of more than 6 years during which you made no payments at all and did not acknowledge the debts in writing and the creditor had the right to go to court more than six years ago.

 - he could have made small payments to HSBC from 2010 to 2014 so the last payment is less than 6 years ago;